Excise Tax on Whiskey

 Nearly 20 years after the Revolutionary War began, the United States government faced a small-scale revolution by some of its citizens.
 To create a self-supporting and effective government, Treasury Secretary Alexander Hamilton knew he needed to find a steady source of revenue, so he proposed, and Congress instituted in 1791, an excise tax on whiskey produced in the United States.

-Farmers in Western Pennsylvania, many of who distilled whiskey and profited from its sale, were hostile to the new law.
+Farmers in Western Pennsylvania, many of whom distilled whiskey and profited from its sale, were hostile to the new law.
 They felt the tax abused federal authority, wrongly targeting those who relied on crops such as corn, rye, and other grains for their living.
-The farmers frequently distilled their grain into liquor, which was easier to ship and preserve than grains.
+The farmers frequently distilled their grain into liquor, which was easier to ship and much more profitable than grains.
 While large-scale farmers could absorb the financial strain of an additional tax, indigent farmers were less able to do so without falling into dire financial straits.

 July of 1794

 In July of 1794, a force of 400 disaffected whiskey rebels, mainly from Washington County, attacked and destroyed the home of a tax inspector just south of Pittsburgh.
 The rebellion grew in numbers, if not in actions, and threatened to spread to other states.
 Hamilton knew a large and potentially hostile force in Pennsylvania could not be tolerated.
 If the government were to survive, it would have to show itself capable of keeping control.
 One of the leaders of the rebellion, Washington attorney David Bradford, and his family lived in the historic Bradford House from 1788 to 1794.
 His residence was cut short because of his involvement in the Whiskey Rebellion.